TheCandidStartup/TheCandidStartup.github.io/_drafts/normalized-relational-database-grid-view.md

 ...
 ```

 In this example we're sorting and paginating by num.
-Issue num is unique within a project so the query for the next page is greater than the last value on the previous page.
+Issue num is unique within a project so the query for the next page is for something greater than the last value on the previous page.
 There may be gaps where issues have been deleted, so even in this case you have to iterate through the pages one by one.

 If you're sorting on a column that isn't unique, like state, keyset pagination is more complex.
 How do you handle the case where the range of duplicate values crosses a page boundary?
 The simplest solution is to also sort on another column that is unique, and gives an order that makes sense to the user.